 - Photovoltaic ‘smart glass’ may help reduce a greenhouse’s energy costs.

-In 2017, with the support of the industry research and development agency Horticulture Innovation Australia (HIA), the Hawkesbury Institute for the Environment commissioned the National Vegetable Protected Cropping Centre (NVPCC) — a huge, 1,700 m2 research glasshouse with eight rooms that can be independently controlled to adjust environmental parameters such as carbon dioxide level and temperature.
+In 2017, with the support of the industry research and development agency Horticulture Innovation Australia (HIA), the Hawkesbury Institute for the Environment established the National Vegetable Protected Cropping Centre (NVPCC) — a huge, 1,700 m2 research glasshouse with eight rooms that can be independently controlled to adjust environmental parameters such as carbon dioxide level and temperature.
 It also provided an ideal structure for the trial of smart glass technologies.

 “We found that while the smart glass reduced energy use inside the glasshouse, it also reduced overall light intensity and some wavelengths of light, including red light which is important for photosynthesis,” says Tissue.
 “Two plant varieties, eggplants and capsicum, were tested inside the smart glass,” says Dr Chenchen Zhao, a postdoctoral fellow in Tissue’s lab.
-“The larger fruit, eggplants, had a decreased crop yield, compared to the smaller fruit, capsicum, which were not affected as much in terms of crop yield in the smart glasshouse.”
+“The eggplants had a decreased crop yield, compared to the smaller fruit, capsicum, which were not affected as much in terms of crop yield in the smart glasshouse.”

 “The reduction in light led to reduced carbon availability and subsequently reduced crop production, although it also led to lower nutrient and water use,” explains Tissue.
 “Importantly, we identified the limitations to the current smart glass specifications and have developed some ways to improve it.”